 Wallet files are stored in a LUKS encrypted loopback filesystem.
 During creation, estimated passphrase strength such as entropy and crack time is displayed.

 BitKey boots live (no installation required), and copies itself into RAM, allowing the boot media to be safely removed.

-Electrum Bitcoin client, warpwallet, coinbin, incognito chromium, bitaddress, qrcode, zxcvbn and bx.
-File manager, network and wireless manager.
+Electrum Bitcoin client, warpwallet, coinbin, incognito chromium, bitaddress, bitcoin paper wallet, qrcode, zxcvbn and bx.
+File manager, network, printer and wireless managers.
+On-screen keyboard.
 Auto-mounting USB storage support.

 BitKey is a side project by the core developers of TurnKey GNU/Linux.
 We couldn't find a solution that satisfied our paranoia so we rolled our own.